In-situ Synchrotron X-Ray Photoelectron Spectroscopy Study of Medium-Temperature Baking of Niobium for SRF Application: Conclusion

 It has been established that the controlled diffusion of oxygen in niobium when the native-oxide layer represents an oxygen source is realized at temperatures \SIrange{200}{300}{\degreeCelsius}, while at \SI{400}{\degreeCelsius} more oxygen is provided by a residual pressure in the UHV chamber, and thus uncontrolled doping with oxygen (and other impurities) takes place.
-This finding is important for interpreting the cavity performance as well as adequate modelling of diffusion process of solute gas atoms (O, N, C, etc.) in niobium using the solution of the diffusion equation for the continuous plane source.
+This finding is important for interpreting the cavity performance as well as adequate modelling of the diffusion process of solute gas atoms (O, N, C, etc.) in niobium using the solution of the diffusion equation for the continuous plane source.
 The calculated oxygen depth profiles would be useful for the analysis of SRF properties of similarly treated niobium cavities.

-The range of temperature and duration parameters of thermal treatments at which the niobium surface would not be contaminated with impurities is determined, and is of practical importance for the cavity production.
+Further in-depth studies of the the kinetics of the niobium oxide reduction by oxygen dissolution into niobium are necessary, since the origin of the discrepancies in the obtained activation energies as well as the types of reaction models of the previously reported data are currently not well understood.

-The presented in this work information on the post-baked surface layer after the native oxide dissolution which is composed of (obviously) a distorted niobium lattice with the embedded niobium oxides, impurity precipitates and interstitials would be helpful for interpretation of the results of cold RF tests of cavities as well as for optimization of their performance.
+The presented information on the baked niobium surface layer after the native oxide dissolution would be helpful for interpretation of the results of the cold RF tests of cavities as well as for optimization of their performance.